goodguyry/postcss-tidy-columns/README.md

 [PostCSS] plugin to manage column alignment.

-Tidy Columns sets widths and margins, based on a user-defined configuration, with the goal that any elements along the vertical axis that should be aligned, are.
+Tidy Columns creates a global grid, allowing authors to set widths and margins while maintaining alignment along the y-axis.

 **This plugin will not set layout for you.
 Layout is *your* job**.